 - If you want to drink alcoholic drinks, consume red wine, but only moderately

 - Avoid using too much salt.
 Use spices instead.

 - Consume plenty of fruits and vegetables in each meal

 What are the health benefits of a Mediterranean diet?

-- Blood pressure control: Controlling your blood pressure can be challenging if you follow an occidental diet.
-They are filled with sodium, saturated fats, and other foods that increase your blood pressure.
+Controlling your blood pressure can be challenging if you follow an occidental diet.
+They contain sodium, saturated fats, and other foods that increase your blood pressure.

 The Mediterranean diet promotes a salt-free diet with many spices and several heart-healthy dishes.
 It brings about countless benefits to the cardiovascular system.
 One of them is reducing blood pressure levels, especially systolic blood pressure.

 Even the habit of drinking red wine is beneficial for blood pressure levels.
 It also protects the body against cardiovascular damage and reduces cardiovascular disease risk.

 We don’t need a tasteless diet to control blood pressure.
 All we need is to turn our attention to the Mediterranean diet.
 You can see benefits even if you replace one meal a day with the Mediterranean protocol.
 Blood pressure reductions won’t be dramatic and can lower further if you exercise and live a healthier life (3).